 How to Seal a Shower Tray

-By Kim
+Kim Jackson

 Are you looking for information on how to seal a shower tray?
-This article will go over everything your need to know about sealing a shower tray, along with a step-by-step guide and lists of all of the tools and materials needed to complete the job.
+This article will go over everything you need to know about sealing a shower tray, along with a step-by-step guide and lists of all of the tools and materials needed to complete the job.

 How to seal a shower tray